Synertry/BLokFiller/README.md

 - [x] Write manual/README
 - [x] Have at least ~~100~~ 70 generic tasks with proper spread of task time
 - [x] Support more qualifications for one task
+- [ ] Auto-release when no time fields has been skipped.
 - [ ] Get the selector for rating to work
 - [ ] Detect filled fields and adjust time accordingly
 - ~~[ ] Oneclick-installer~~